SanyHe/geo_ml/README.md

-# Machine_Learning_on_Geological_Project
+# Geological_Project

+@author: 何灿 Sany
+IDE：Pycharm & Jupyter notebook
-some common supervised leanring and unsupervised learning algorithms on geological data analysis
+some common supervised leanring and unsupervised learning algorithms deployment on geological data analysis for regression and classification.